mjspriggs/overview/whats-new/index.md

 If you're looking for updates about products that are available on {{site.data.keyword.Bluemix_notm}}, check out the [Announcements page](https://www.ibm.com/cloud/blog/announcements){: external} on the {{site.data.keyword.Bluemix_notm}} blog.
 {: tip}

-## Securing your resources with context-based restrictions
-{: #cbr-resources}

-New as of: 23 September 2021

-You can now use context-based restrictions to configure and enforce access restrictions for {{site.data.keyword.Bluemix_notm}} resources.
-The access restrictions are based on the network location where an access request is created.
-These restrictions work in tandem with traditional IAM access policies, which are based on identity, to provide an extra layer of protection.
-Since both IAM access and context-based restrictions must enforce access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.

-You can create context-based restrictions by defining one or more network zones, which contain allowed network locations, and then associating the zones with the cloud resource through a context-based restrictions rule.
-Network zones can be defined in terms of IP address constructs, VPCs, and service references, which grant access to a resource from another cloud service.

-For more information, see [What are content-based restrictions?](https://test.cloud.ibm.com/docs/account?topic=account-context-restrictions-whatis)

 ## Assigning access policies based on resource location
 {: #assign-location-access}

-New as of: 23 September 2021
+New as of: 24 September 2021

-For supporting services, like Container Registry, you can now scope access to more granular locations in your policies, such as geography, country, metro, satellite location.
+For supporting services, like {{site.data.keyword.registrylong_notm}}, you can now scope access to more granular locations in your access group policies, such as geography, country, metro, or a specific {{site.data.keyword.satellitelong_notm}} location.
+For more information about specifying a location in your access policies, see [Setting up access groups](/docs/account?topic=account-groups).

 ## Checking the root cause of an incident
 {: #check-root-cause-incident}